2011 Belarusian protests: 29 June

 Hundreds of people gathered in Minsk, the capital of Belarus, to protest against the rule of Alexander Lukashenko.
 Unlike previous demonstrations, the protesters this time just simply applauded.
 It was not long before people were forced onto police buses, and about 40 were detained.

 3 July

 On Belarusian independence day, about 3000 demonstrators took part in a "clapping protest" in the main square of Minsk, in which protesters clapped instead of chanting slogans.
 Plain clothed police later came, and arrested many protesters, including a one-armed man for clapping, and a deaf mute accused of shouting anti-government slogans.
 Lukashenko and the state police were awarded the 2013 Ig Nobel Peace Prize for these actions.

-Following the protest on 3 July 2011, activists widened their tactics of civil disobedience, including distributing videos of police brutality to random citizens, in order to help bolster sympathy against the authoritarian aspect of the government.
+Following the protest on 3 July 2011, activists widened their tactical approach of civil disobedience by distributing videos of police brutality to random citizens, in order to help garner sympathy and bolster the global critiques of the authoritarian government.